Outsourcing: Countries involved in outsourced software R&D

-Future trends

-A 2018 University of Chicago Law School article titled "The Future of Outsourcing" begins with "The future of outsourcing is digital."
-According to other sources, the "Do what you do best and outsource the rest" approach means that "integration with retained systems" is the new transition challenge; people training still exists, but is merely an "also."

-There is more complexity than before, especially when the outside company may be an integrator.

-While the number of technically skilled labor grows in India, Indian offshore companies are increasingly tapping into the skilled labor already available in Eastern Europe to better address the needs of the Western European R&D market.

-Changed government outsourcing focus

-Forbes considered the 2016 U.S. presidential election "the most disruptive change agent for the outsourcing industry", especially the renewed "invest in America" goal highlighted in campaigning, but the magazine tepidly reversed direction in 2019 as to the outcome for employment.

-Furthermore, there are growing legal requirements for data protection, where obligations and implementation details must be understood by both sides.
-This includes dealing with customer rights.

 Implications

 Performance measurement

 Focusing on software quality metrics is a good way to maintain track of how well a project is performing.

 Management processes

 Globalization and complex supply chains, along with greater physical distance between higher management and the production-floor employees often requires a change in management methodologies, as inspection and feedback may not be as direct and frequent as in internal processes.
 This often requires the assimilation of new communication methods such as voice over IP, instant messaging, and issue tracking systems, new time management methods such as time tracking software, and new cost- and schedule-assessment tools such as cost estimation software.

-The term transition methodology describes the process of migrating knowledge, systems, and operating capabilities between the two sides.
+The term "transition methodology" describes the process of migrating knowledge, systems, and operating capabilities between the two sides.

+Recent relocation waves highlight concrete push and pull factors that shape such management decisions: content analysis of executive statements (2018–2023) most frequently cited geopolitical risk related to the US–China trade conflict (164 mentions) and tariff increases when shipping to the US (163) as push factors, alongside China-specific issues such as rising production costs and pandemic mobility restrictions; pull factors included stronger local ecosystems, proximity to end markets and tax/government incentives in host countries.
+At the same time, many firms retained high-value or irreplaceable activities in China (e.g., advanced engineering or critical components), resulting in partial rather than wholesale unbundling of supply chains.